13 Easy Checks on Budget Bridal Jewellery Shopping

 Even three years ago, drone cameras used to take, blurred, shaky images due to a poor lens, cyan overtones, props within the frame, too much digital noise and a tilted horizon.
 But today,drone photographyhas indeed come a long way.

-Unfortunately, flying drones in India was not legal until recent times.
-India’s aviation regulator has published a set of new rules which makes flying drone cameras in India legal starting December 2018.
+Unfortunately, drone photography in India was not legal until recent times.
+India’s aviation regulator has published a set of new rules which make drone photography and flying drone cameras in India legal starting December 2018.

-Here is a list of some of the best drone cameras along with drone camera prices that are available in India-
+Here is a list of some of thebest drone cameras for drone photography along withdrone camera pricesthat are available in India-

-The DJI Phantom 4 model is the latest and solely for a professional photographer.
+The DJI Phantom 4 modelis the latest and solely for professional drone photography.
 It comes with 12 megapixels camera which is capable of recording 4k videos at 30fps and full HD videos at 120fps.
-The camera comes with a sealed camera gimbal along with an aluminium casing to offer stability when shooting aerial videos.
+The camera comes with a sealed camera gimbal along with an aluminum casing to offer stability while practicing drone photography and videos.
 It uses dual Imus and dual compass for better reliability.
 Better landing is ensured by dual sonar sensors and dual optical sensors.
-DJI Phantom 4 is definitely not cheap, but its features totally justify the price.
+DJI Phantom 4 is definitely not cheap, but its features totally justify the price for the quality of drone photography offered by them.
+Available at justRs.
+95,999 in India.

-The DJI Mavic Pro model is for professional photographers as well as travel photographers.
-The size of this drone is comparatively smaller but it offers an excellent experience.
+The DJI Mavic Pro modelis for professional photographers as well as travel photographers.
+The size of this drone is comparatively smaller but it offers an excellent experience in drone photography.
 This model is capable of shooting cinematic 4K and can capture shots at 12.7 megapixels.
 It has a 3-axis gimbal which keeps the camera stable and can hover for 24 minutes.
+Available at justRs.
+93,999 in India.

-The DJI Mavic Air model is dedicated to travel photographers as well as beginners.
-This is a small drone but it is capable of 4K video recording.
+The DJI Mavic Air modelis dedicated to travel photographers as well as beginners.
+This is a small drone but it is capable of 4K drone photography.
 It is also capable of capturing 12 megapixel still shots and supports 1080p 120fps slow-motion video recording.
 Its 8 GB internal storage can store 32 MP Sphere Panoramas.
 The DJI Mavic Air comes with a joystick controller that offers intelligent flight modes and has a Robust obstacle avoidance system.
+Available atRs.
+88,400 only in India.